wizards-of-lua/wizards-of-lua/README.md

 * Set the working directory to: `${workspace_loc:wizards-of-lua}/run`

 ## How to Create a Mod Binary
-* Execute `gradlew build`
+* Execute `gradlew clean assemble`

+Please note that you can not use the `build` task right now since the automated test will not run successfully when executed from Gradle.

-After that you will find the mod JAR file in `build/libs`.
+As a result you will find the mod JAR file in `build/libs`.

 ## How to Install the Mod into Minecraft
 * Install Forge